Cody Marrs

 Research Interests:

-19th-Century American Literature; 20th-Century American Literature; Aesthetics; Poetry and Poetics; Literature and Philosophy; Narrative Theory; Author Studies
+19th-Century American Literature; Art and Aesthetics; the History of Poetry; Literature and Philosophy; Literature and War; Narrative Theory; Author Studies (especially Melville)

 Events featuring Cody Marrs